| Home & Contents | Feedback & endorsements | Send E-Mail | Send a link |

 America's Total Debt is here defined as the sum of all government (federal + state + local) debt plus debt of the private sector such as household debt, business debt and domestic financial sector debt. (this chart is adjusted for inflation).

-Note the recent stoppage of the soaring debt (red line), as private sector debt deflated for the first time ever, assisted by record foreclosures and write-offs, while government debt soared an extra $3.4 trillion in the past 2 years as the Federal Reserve tried to keep the debt-drug going.
+Note the recent stoppage of the soaring debt (red line), as private sector debt deflated for the first time ever, assisted by record foreclosures and write-offs, while government debt soared since late 1970s, slowing down during financial crisis 2009-11, then accelarating again adding nearly an additional $10 trillion in the last 4.5 years, as the Federal Reserve tried to keep the 'debt-drug' going by acclerating federal government and business sector debt.

 The left chart is one of the many in the America's Total Debt Report, proving our economy is becoming more and more debt-dependent compared to the past - - and, America's total debt is increasing more than two times faster than the entire economy's national income (can that continue?).
 Each dollar increase in debt produces less and less return in economic growth than ever before. (debt is like drugs, a druggie needs more and more doses to keep going.)